Apanatshka/blog/content/lr-parsing-recursive-ascent.md

 ## Recursive Ascent

-We finally get to the original impetus for this blog post: recursive ascent parsing.
+We finally get to the original impetus for this pair of blog posts: recursive ascent parsing.
 As you might be able to guess, this is the LR analogue to recursive _descent_ for LL.
 So we're going to write code that directly executes the LR automaton instead of simulating it by parse table interpretation.

 Before, in recursive descent parsing, we saw that rules and sorts become functions.
 Rules call sort functions to parse a sort, and sorts check the look-ahead to choose a rule by which to parse the alternative of the sort.
 Basically grammar rules became functions, and the parse table was split into functions for each sort.